 - Each order comes with two ropes and a carrying bag, making this a pretty solid bundle.

 - WOD Nation includes a 100% lifetime guarantee.

 - Available in 9 different colors, it’s possible to find a jump rope that matches your workout style.

 - Though the jump rope itself is designed to be cut, once you’ve snipped the cord there’s obviously no way to re-lengthen it.

-- The XYLsports jump rope is equipped with 5.3” comfortable foam handles.
+- Equipped with 5.3” comfortable foam handles.

 - Made from PVC, the rope comes at 9’8” in length, and can be adjusted by pulling off the cap on the handles and yanking excess rope through.

 - As far as affordability goes, XYLsports has one of the most reasonably priced fitness jump ropes available on the market.

 - The max length of this rope is 9’8” which may limit its use for some folks on the tallest end of the spectrum.

 This solid jump rope is available at one of the cheapest prices on the market.
 Equipped with foam handles, this jump rope is designed for folks of all skill levels to utilize.

 - Memory foam handles make for a comfortable grip.

 - 6mm rope is designed to ensure a tangle-free operation while offering a durable product.